Table of contents

 If you have a rain jacket that has down or fleece insulation, the process to wash and reapply DWR is a little different.
 The first thing you always want to do is read the instruction label on the rain gear, as this should dictate the process.

 You’ll need two products for this: Tech Wash and Spray-On DWR.
-First, wash your rain gear using a Tech Wash.
+First, wash your rain gear using the Tech Wash.
 There’s no need to dry garments before applying DWR.
-Find a flat surface and lay a protective barrier such as cardboard down so you don’t harm the surface.
+Find a flat surface and put down a protective barrier such as cardboard so you don’t harm the work surface.
 Lay your rain gear flat and close up all zippers.
-Holding the bottle 6 inches away, spray the garment evenly on outside fabric, ensuring that no areas are missed.
-Wait two minutes and then dab way any residual product with a damp cloth.
-Air dry or tumble dry on low setting, if the care label allows.
+Holding the bottle six inches away, spray the outside fabric, ensuring full and even coverage.
+Wait two minutes, then dab away any residual product with a damp cloth.
+Air dry or tumble dry on low, or as garment care instructions allow.

 For added protection, you also have the option of using Down Proof after your completed wash cycle with Down Wash.
-Rather than using the spray-on DWR, the Down Proof will ensure that not only will the shell get a reapplication of DWR, but also the feathers inside your jacket.
-For our high quality down garments, we normally use spray-on DWR.
+Rather than using the spray-on DWR, Down Proof ensures that both the outer shell and the down inside get a reapplication of DWR.

 More Information